 For more information on MLKCH’s response, please contact: Gwen Driscoll, senior director of brand communications, MLKCH: 310-720-4441 / firstname.lastname@example.org.

-Willowbrook -- In light of the ongoing spread of the coronavirus (COVID-19,) Martin Luther King, Jr. Community Hospital (MLKCH) wishes to advise residents of our Service Area as to health precautions they can take as well as MLKCH’s response.
+Willowbrook -- In light of the ongoing spread of the coronavirus (COVID-19,) Martin Luther King, Jr. Community Hospital (MLKCH) wishes to advise residents of our Service Area on health precautions they can take as well as MLKCH’s response.

 MLKCH continues to work in close partnership with the Los Angeles County Department of Public Health, the California Department of Public Health (CDPH) and the US Centers for Disease Control (CDC) to monitor the situation closely and to take measures to ensure the health and safety of our community.